-Happiness is good tilled soil, abundant sunshine, and a garden full of beautiful flowers just bursting into bloom.
-Or, if you’re under 40 and live in Zones 1-3, a flat full of houseplants to compensate for the distinct lack of the above.
-Either way, greenery that’s good for the soul can be found all over town, as London is blessed with an array of magnificent garden centres that looks great on the ‘gram whilst providing all you need to satisfy your green-fingered urges.
-Here are some of our favourites, many of which are still open during the November lockdown!
-[Featured image: @cliftonnurseries]
+Happiness is well-tilled soil, abundant sunshine, and a garden full of beautiful flowers just bursting into bloom.
+Or, if you live in London, a flat full of houseplants to compensate for the distinct lack of the above.
+Either way, greenery that’s good for the soul can be found all over town, as London is blessed with an array of magnificent garden centres.
+Here are some of our favourites, for a sunny stroll amongst the blooms.

 1. Petersham Nurseries, Richmond